geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 ### Task 8 – Manage Connection Filters

 Holly has been contacted by Adatum’s CTO.
 He is upset that he keeps finding email from friends and business associates in his junk email folder, and he’s even had email blocked entirely by a spam filter.
-He has asked Holly to address this problem by making sure that email sent from people that are trusted isn't blocked.
+He has asked Holly to address this problem by making sure that email sent from people that are trusted doesn't get blocked.

 Holly has investigated the situation and has found that in Exchange Online, you can create a connection filter policy that defines a list of IP addresses that you trust.
 This is known as an Allow list, or Safe Sender list.
 You can also create a blocked senders list, which is a list of IP addresses, typically from known spammers, that you don't ever want to receive email messages from.

 1. In the **Exchange admin center**, you should still be displaying **protection** from the left-hand navigation pane.
 In the list of protection tabs across the top of the screen, select **connection filter.**